rclone/rclone/docs/content/flags.md

       --drive-starred-only                                       Only show files that are starred.
-      --drive-stop-on-download-limit                             Make download limit errors be fatal --drive-stop-on-upload-limit                               Make upload limit errors be fatal --drive-team-drive string                                  ID of the Team Drive --drive-token string                                       OAuth Access Token as a JSON blob.
+      --drive-stop-on-download-limit                             Make download limit errors be fatal --drive-stop-on-upload-limit                               Make upload limit errors be fatal --drive-team-drive string                                  ID of the Shared Drive (Team Drive) --drive-token string                                       OAuth Access Token as a JSON blob.
       --drive-token-url string                                   Token server url.
       --drive-trashed-only                                       Only show files that are in the trash.